ZanichelliEditore/sendy/readme.md

 ## Appendix

-- **Web**: the application server will run in http://localhost:8083
+- **Web:** the application server will run in http://localhost:8083

-- **Database**: sendy uses MongoDB as database to store both credentials and jobs for the email.
+- **Database:** sendy uses MongoDB as database to store both credentials and jobs for the email.

   You can query the database using the container of mongo and enter as verified user: